 We like that this card gives new cardholders an opportunity to earn a hefty amount of bonus points, that you can earn 2 points per dollar spent on travel and dining at restaurants, and the ability to transfer points to participating frequent travel programs at full value.

 New customers have the potential to earn a lot of bonus points with Chase Sapphire Preferred.
-You can earn 50,000 bonus points after spending $4,000 on purchases in the first three months from account opening (equal to $625 in travel when you redeem through Chase Ultimate Rewards®), plus earn 5,000 bonus points after you add the first authorized user and make a purchase in the first three months from account opening.
+You can earn 50,000 bonus points after you spend $4,000 on purchases in the first three months from account opening (that's $625 in travel when you redeem through Chase Ultimate Rewards®), plus earn 5,000 bonus points after you add the first authorized user and make a purchase in the first three months from account opening.

-Earn 2X points on travel and dining at restaurants, and 1 point per dollar spent on all other purchases.
+Earn 2X points on travel and dining at restaurants, and 1 point per dollar spent on all other purchases worldwide.
 This card offers multiple redemption options, including cash back, gift cards and travel.
 You'll always get 20 percent off travel when you redeem your points for airfare, hotel stays, car rentals and cruises when booking through Chase Ultimate Rewards®.

-Sweetening this card's potential is the ability to transfer your Chase Ultimate Rewards®, at full value, to participating frequent traveler programs (in other words, 1,000 Chase Ultimate Rewards® points equal 1,000 partner points or miles).
+Sweetening this card's potential is the ability to transfer your Chase Ultimate Rewards®, at full value, to participating frequent traveler programs (in other words, 1,000 Chase Ultimate Rewards® points equals 1,000 partner points or miles).
 This card is chip-enabled for enhanced security and wider acceptance, charges no foreign transaction fees, and features 24/7 direct access to dedicated customer service specialists, which can come in quite handy no matter what time zone you're in.

 Another card offering new customers the opportunity to earn some serious bonus points is the Citi ThankYou® Premier Card.
 You can earn 40,000 bonus points after making $3,000 in purchases within the first three months of account opening -- those points are worth $625 in airfare with any airline with no blackout dates when booked through the Travel Center or redeem them for $500 in gift cards, $500 for airfare, or other rewards.